commercetools/sphere-product-import/readme/product-import.md

       * variants
       * categories
     * ensureEnums: when set to `true`, any new enum keys will be added to existing enums.
 Default: `false`
+    * failOnDuplicateAttr: when set to `true` import will fail when importing product with duplicate attributes, otherwise will take only the first occurrence and log a warning message.
+Default: `false`
     * filterUnknownAttributes: when set to `true` will ignore any attributes not defined in the product type of the product being imported.
 Default: `false`
     * ignoreSlugUpdates: when set to `true` will ignore all slug updates for existing product updates.
 Default: `false`
     * batchSize: number of products to be processed in each batch.
 Default: 30